Budapest Basics Food and Drink Bars and Nightlife Activities Lifestyle Moving to Budapest

 Guide for Budapest Culture and History Lovers

-Budapest's history is long and grand: From King Stephen uniting the country in Year 1000, to fighting off the Ottoman invasion, to the Austro-Hungarian Empire and occupation (of both the Soviets and Nazis), Budapest has many stories to tell.
-If you'd like to learn more about this fascinating city, here are our favorite ways to explore the culture and history of Budapest.
+Budapest's history is long and grand: from King Stephen uniting Hungary in the year 1000, to fighting off the Ottoman invasion, to the Austro-Hungarian Empire, and surviving occupations by both the Nazis and Soviets, this city has countless stories to tell.
+If you're eager to dive into Budapest's fascinating past, here are some of our favorite ways to explore its culture and history.

 Take a Walking Tour